Jpipe001/METAR/README.md

 ![IMG_2947](https://user-images.githubusercontent.com/24758833/157293897-e3d9f13f-debc-4f80-a27e-ef0c16ccbe5c.JPG)

 + So the Front of the chart looks like this:

+ Showing the Flight Category with Colors, GREEN, BLUE, RED and MAGENTA plus more.

 ![IMG_2916](https://user-images.githubusercontent.com/24758833/157294109-c94372d3-fa67-4a66-8e46-7be0fdde13f8.JPG)

+Of course, this can all be mounted in a frame and be much more presentable.

+---

 + HTML DISPLAYS : Can be accesed by any device connected to a WiFi local network.

 + Just Enter the Logical Address http://metar.local or the IP Address in your Browser.

+---

 + METAR Summary Display Example:

 ![METAR_Summary](https://user-images.githubusercontent.com/24758833/197342754-2bac1db7-003e-47b2-8072-c6f3a0c6f7f8.png)

+---

 + METAR Station Display Example:

 ![image](https://user-images.githubusercontent.com/24758833/183297159-c19801f8-f4aa-4bc4-815a-bca285adbfa8.png)

+---

 + Added OVER THE AIR updates: